Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: The complex index of an approximately complex operator

 \item The complex antilinear component $\sT''$ of $\sT$ is compact. \end{enumerate} \end{defn}

-The spectral properties of $T$ described in Definition \eqref{defn:ApproximatelyComplex} \eqref{item:ApproximatelyComplexDefinition1} are assured when $T$ has a compact resolvent operator; the Spectral Theorem implies that $T$ has sequence of eigenvectors which form a complete orthonormal basis of $\sH = \sH_1\oplus\sH_2$ (see Appendix \ref{sec:Spectral_theory_unbounded_operators}).
-In our application, $T$ will be the $L^2$ extension of a first order elliptic operator with smooth coefficients that acts on a smooth vector bundle over a closed, smooth manifold and so $T$ will have a compact resolvent operator.
-We note that the bounded-eigenvalue eigenspaces associated with the operator $\sT$ are $G$-invariant.
+The conditions on the operator $T'$ in Definition \ref{defn:ApproximatelyComplex} imply that its spectrum $\sigma(T') \subset \RR$ is discrete and comprises eigenvalues of finite multiplicity and that there is a sequence of eigenvectors of $T'$ which form a complete orthonormal basis of $\sH = \sH_1\oplus\sH_2$: see Lemma \ref{lem:Eigenvalues_densely_defined_unbounded_linear_operators} and the discussion around \eqref{eq:mu_in_specRtT_iff_t_plus_1over_mu_in_specT} in Appendix \ref{sec:Spectral_theory_unbounded_operators}.
+In our application, $\sT'$ will be the $L^2$ extension of a first order elliptic operator with smooth coefficients that acts on a smooth vector bundle over a closed, smooth manifold and so $T'$ will have a compact resolvent operator.